 Bilateral Economic Relations

-The U.S. trade surplus with Hong Kong remains among the largest with a U.S. trading partner, with a surplus in 2016 of $28.9 billion, owing largely to Hong Kong imports of American aircraft and spacecraft, diamonds, nonmonetary gold, telecommunications equipment, and computer processors.
+The U.S. trade surplus with Hong Kong is the single largest with a U.S. trading partner, with a surplus in 2017 of $32.6 billion, owing largely to Hong Kong imports of American aircraft and spacecraft, electric machinery, pearls, gold, diamonds, works of art, meat, fruit and nuts.
 In addition, the United States remains one of the largest sources of foreign direct investment in Hong Kong.

 Hong Kong's Membership in International Organizations

 Hong Kong, independently of China, participates as a full member of several international economic organizations.
 The United States and Hong Kong both belong to the World Trade Organization, Asia-Pacific Economic Cooperation forum, and Financial Action Task Force.
 Hong Kong is an articulate and effective champion of free markets and the reduction of trade barriers.

 The U.S. Consul General in Hong Kong is Kurt Tong; other principal officials are listed in the Department's Key Officers List.